Fats, Oils, and Grease (FOG)

 El Paso Water Utilities has developed a program to help prevent blockages and ensure the proper disposal of FOG.
 The program regulates the discharge, transportation, and disposal of FOG.
 Specifically, any Food Service Establishment (FSE) that generates FOG is affected.

-The requirements of the program are established through Rule 15 of the Rules and Regulations, which was adopted by the Public Service Board (PSB) in 2005.
-Rule 15 requires any FSE that discharges or plans to discharge into El Paso's sanitary sewer system to register with the PSB.
+The requirements of the program are established through Rules and Regulations No. 15 of the Rules and Regulations of El Paso Water Utilities-Public Service Board (PSB), which was adopted by the Public Service Board (PSB) in 2005.
+Rule No. 15 requires any FSE that discharges or plans to discharge into El Paso's sanitary sewer system to register with the PSB.
 A certificate of registration will be issued to every registered FSE.
-Once issued, the certificate must be displayed in the FSE in a conspicuous location.
+Once issued, the Certificate must be displayed by the FSE in a conspicuous location.

-The El Paso Water Utilities staff engages in outreach to register Food Service Establishments and waste haulers.
+El Paso Water Utilities' staff engages in outreach to register Food Service Establishments and waste transporters.
 During the first two years of the FOG Program, 1,466 FSEs were registered, line stoppages were reduced by 12.5 percent, and sanitary sewer overflows were reduced by 75 percent.
-The outreach is ongoing.
+Outreach is ongoing.

-The requirements established in Rule 15 apply to all FSEs except:
+The requirements established in Rule No. 15 apply to all FSE except:

 - Those that operate for not more than ten (10) days in connection with an annual event such as a fair, carnival, circus, public exhibition, or other public gathering serving only food that does not require additional processing or cooking;